 - The Danza: General Morshower in the second and third Transformers films.

 - Ink-Suit Actor: Agent Gordon in Battlefield 3.

 - Mission Control: Baseplate in Modern Warfare and Overlord in Modern Warfare 2.

-- Typecasting: Nearly every entry in his filmography contains a military rank.
+- Typecasting: Nearly every entry in his filmography contains a military or government rank.